Homology sphere: Construction

 A simple construction of this space begins with a dodecahedron.
 Each face of the dodecahedron is identified with its opposite face, using the minimal clockwise twist to line up the faces.
 Gluing each pair of opposite faces together using this identification yields a closed 3-manifold.
 (See Seifert–Weber space for a similar construction, using more "twist", that results in a hyperbolic 3-manifold.)

 Alternatively, the Poincaré homology sphere can be constructed as the quotient space SO(3)/I where I is the icosahedral group (i.e., the rotational symmetry group of the regular icosahedron and dodecahedron, isomorphic to the alternating group A_{5}).
-More intuitively, this means that the Poincaré homology sphere is the space of all geometrically distinguishable positions of an icosahedron (with fixed center and diameter) in Euclidean 3-space.
+More intuitively, this means that the Poincaré homology sphere is the space of the distinct configurations of a regular icosahedron, centered at the origin, in Euclidean 3-space.
 One can also pass instead to the universal cover of SO(3) which can be realized as the group of unit quaternions and is homeomorphic to the 3-sphere.
 In this case, the Poincaré homology sphere is isomorphic to $S^3/\widetilde{I}$ where $\widetilde{I}$ is the binary icosahedral group, the perfect double cover of I embedded in $S^3$.

 Another approach is by Dehn surgery.
 The Poincaré homology sphere results from +1 surgery on the right-handed trefoil knot.